 Also of interest is that Jamestown has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Jamestown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Jamestown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Jamestown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Jamestown does not have a public transit system used by locals to get to and from work.

 In Jamestown, just 8.82% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.